-All Single Honours students in the Department of Art History, Film and Visual Studies enrolling in or after 2013 are eligible to take part in the Erasmus or Universitas 21 ‘Student Mobility Programme’.
+All Single Honours students in the Department of Art History, Curating and Visual Studies enrolling in or after 2013 are eligible to take part in the Erasmus or Universitas 21 ‘Student Mobility Programme’.

 How does it work?